evilcloud/cypherbooks/GYAML.md

   label: Person
 ```

-as clearly seen in the example, unlike cypher, gyaml has the edge part build in into the node.
+as clearly seen in the example, unlike cypher, gyaml has the edge component already built in into the node.
 There isn't a reason not to do so for the manual entry -- the operator will always need to see the subject, whenever the new relationship appears anyway.
 There is also a possibility of entering the attributes as single entries or as the list.
 Not exactly a deal breaker in terms of efficiency, but some may feel annoyed by having to type an additional hyphen, so now they don't have to.

 The important taxonomical parts are:
 - **Node level**